yxc775/Mabinogi-Auto-Cook-Mass-Producing-Script/README.md

 Press Ctrl + F3, ensuring the in-game cooking window is closed, enter the generated script file name and the desired quantity.
 All set!

 ## Additional Notes
-To reuse the automation later, simply press Ctrl + F3.
+### To reuse the automation later, simply press Ctrl + F3.
 If you'd like to automate cooking a new dish, create a new script by pressing Ctrl + F2.
+### Go into Setting.ini, and replace 'Language=CN' to 'Language=EN' to use English version

 # Known Issues
 Before starting the cooking automation with F3, you need to switch channels or go back to character selection once.
 The automation reset of keys is cumbersome, so switching manually for now is simpler.
 I'll address this issue when possible.